nics-dp/petsard/doc_site/content/docs/getting-started/default-synthesis.md

 - **`load_csv`**: Experiment name, can be freely named, recommended to use descriptive names
 - **`filepath`**: Data file path
   - Value: `benchmark/adult-income.csv`
-  - Description: Specifies the location of the data file to load
+  - Description: Specifies the location of the data file to load.
+This example uses `adult-income.csv`, which you can replace with your own CSV file path
   - Supported formats: CSV, TSV, Excel (requires openpyxl), OpenDocument
   - Supports relative or absolute paths
   - Also supports `benchmark://` protocol for automatic standard dataset downloads